slog-rs/async/README.md

   </a>
 </p>

-For more information, help, to report issues etc. See [slog-rs][slog-rs]
+For more information, help, to report issues etc. see [slog-rs][slog-rs].

-[slog-rs]: //github.com/slog-rs/core
+[slog-rs]: //github.com/slog-rs/slog